-In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity ("ASU 2020-06").
+In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40)-Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06").
 Under ASU 2020-06, the embedded conversion features are no longer separated from the host contract for convertible instruments with conversion features that are not required to be accounted for as derivatives under Topic 815, or that do not result in substantial premiums accounted for as paid-in capital.
 Consequently, a convertible debt instrument will be accounted for as a single liability measured at its amortized cost, as long as no other features require bifurcation and recognition as derivatives.
-The new guidance also requires the if-converted method to be applied for all convertible instruments.
+The new guidance also requires the if-converted method to be applied for all convertible.

 We adopted ASU 2020-06 on January 1, 2022 using the modified retrospective transition method, which resulted in an increase to our reported long-term debt outstanding, net of current portion, of \$18,196, a decrease to our additional paid-in capital of \$36,868, and a corresponding cumulative-effect reduction to our opening accumulated deficit of \$18,672.
-The adoption of ASU 2020-06 is expected to reduce non-cash interest expense related to existing convertible debt outstanding by approximately \$11,800 for the year ending December 31, 2022, and did not have an impact on our consolidated cash flows.
+The adoption of ASU 2020-06 was expected to reduce non-cash interest expense related to existing convertible debt outstanding by approximately \$11,800 for the year ending December 31, 2022, and did not have an impact on our consolidated cash flows.
 The use of the if-converted method did not have an impact on our overall earnings per share calculation.